 Based on a 2-bed property and May 2022 energy prices.
 Heating only.

 Another major advantage of infrared heating is that unlike conventional heaters that just heat the air, infrared heaters heat the walls, which will mean they stay completely dry.
 It then builds up the thermal mass within the walls and the floors, which maintains the warmth and keeps it dry by reducing condensation.
 Therefore infrared heating helps prevent the spread of mould in the property.

 In addition, conventional heaters warm the room by convection currents that circulate dust particles continuously around the home, however these convection currents do not occur with infrared heating, so for people who suffer from asthma, infrared panels can be the ideal solution.

-- The units are compact and can be designed to provide another function such as a mirror in the bathroom, which helps save room.
+- The units are compact and can be designed to provide other functions such as a mirror in the bathroom, which helps save room.

 - Fit and forget technology, very little maintenance required

 - These heaters are emission-free (i.e., no fuel is burnt in their operation) and if they are used in conjunction with renewable energy sources like solar PV, you are producing 100% clean heat.

 - The way these heaters heat a room is more efficient than conventional convection heaters, so they are more cost-effective to run.

 - Infrared heaters warm solid objects with a thermal capacity, therefore if a room is draughty or a door is opened, the solid objects retain the heat keeping the room warm.